Sharyn Saftler, Arivale Coach, Registered Dietitian Nutritionist

 “Breakfast is the most important meal of the day.”
 We’ve all heard it before, and with good cause too.
-Eating a healthy breakfast every day is often said to be important for weight loss (it is!), but it also helps regulate your metabolism and energy throughout the day and even promote brain health.
+Eating a healthy breakfast every day is often said to be important for weight loss (it is!), but it also helps regulate your metabolism and energy throughout the day and even promotes brain health.
 More oatmeal, anyone?

 While most of us know that eating breakfast is important, whipping up something healthy in the midst of a chaotic morning can still be a challenge for many—especially if you’re feeding more than just yourself.